In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Assessment

 In short: teleology matters.
 Claar and Forster pack a lot into this book.
 My summary only scratches the surface.
-It is well worth the read for both economists and for those who think more broadly about economics and values.
+It is well worth the read for economists and those who think more broadly about economics and values.
 While I work to be conversant with economics and the history of economic thought, I am not an expert in either of these fields.
-People with better bona fides will have to evaluate the veracity of details presented in this book.
-Yet based on what I do know, the overall argument rings true to me.
+People with better bona fides must evaluate the veracity of details presented in this book.
+Yet based on what I know, the overall argument rings true.

-The history of how the Consumption paradigm came to dominate economics - with economists simultaneously fixating on consumption and claiming to be value free - is helpful.
+The history of how the Consumption paradigm came to dominate economics - with economists simultaneously fixating on consumption and claiming to be value-free - is helpful.
 There is no way to do social science without anthropological models and value assumptions.
 Economics is no exception.
-Homo economicus may be useful as a methodological tool for aspects of economic research but it us insufficient as a model for grasping the complexities of human decision-making.
+Homo economicus may be useful as a methodological tool for aspects of economic research, but it is insufficient as a model for grasping the complexities of human decision-making.
 I do not think that economics has so much rejected teleology, as it has uncritically embraced a teleology that is inadequate and subhuman.

 I sense a discussion has been building on this topic in recent years.
-As with other social sciences, there seems to be an ongoing clash between those who pursue a grand unified theory and those who prefer more modest research into micro-level behavior from which larger models of human behavior can be derived.
-Economics, unlike other social sciences, is unique in that “economics” and the concept of “the economy,” a machine that can be directed toward particular ends by skillful elites, has gained considerable credibility in broader society.
-That likely makes challenges to macroeconomic models more difficult but the importance of economics in policy making also underscores the importance of getting underlying models of humanity right.
+As with other social sciences, there seems to be an ongoing clash between those pursuing a grand unified theory and those who prefer more modest research into micro-level behavior from which larger models of human behavior can be derived.
+Unlike other social sciences, economics is unique in that "economics" and the concept of "the economy," a machine that can be directed toward particular ends by skillful elites, has gained considerable credibility in broader society.
+That likely makes challenges to macroeconomic models more difficult, but the importance of economics in policymaking also underscores the importance of getting underlying models of humanity right.

-I think the most critical point the book makes is that “we are all dead.”
-Human beings have desire for the transcendent, to be a part of something meaningful, to pass on a legacy.
+The book's most critical point is that "we are all dead."
+Human beings have a desire for the transcendent, to be a part of something meaningful, to pass on a legacy.
 Teleology matters.
-To use the authors’ words, there is a production preference as well as a consumption preference.
+To use the authors' words, there is a production preference and a consumption preference.
 The Consumption paradigm is dehumanizing in that it robs people across economic strata of meaning-filled work.
-Resurrection of meaning in daily life will have to come from moral institutions outside of economics but we cannot realize that ambition of understanding human decisions without economics.
-If economics is a study of human behavior, can it be said to be to accomplishing its mission if it ignores the production preference aspects of human decision-making?
+Resurrection of meaning in daily life will have to come from moral institutions outside of economics, but we cannot realize that ambition of understanding human decisions without economics.
+If economics is a study of human behavior, can it be said to be to accomplish its mission if it ignores the production preference aspects of human decision-making?

-I appreciate the authors’ advocacy for finding common ground on teleology across human cultures.
+I appreciate the authors' advocacy for finding common ground on teleology across human cultures.
 Maybe a first step is for those of us invested in moral institutions to clarify our own values.
-As someone who has invested decades of service to Mainline Protestantism, it strikes me that there is profound need for Christian theology to genuinely and respectfully engage economics, and to move away from what all too often is a sophomoric and adversarial posture.
-Repeatedly I encounter theologians and Christian thought leaders pontificating on economic issues, demonstrating they have not made the most rudimentary attempts to grasp basic economic concepts or to represent those concepts faithfully.
-That is a conversation for another day.
-For now, we have this thought provoking tome by Claar and Forster to serve as a point of engagement.
+As someone who has invested decades of service to Mainline Protestantism, it strikes me that there is a profound need for Christian theology to engage economics genuinely and respectfully and to move away from what all too often is a sophomoric and adversarial posture.
+Repeatedly, I encounter theologians and Christian thought leaders pontificating on economic issues, demonstrating they have not made the most rudimentary attempts to grasp basic economic concepts or represent those concepts faithfully.
+Theologism is all too common, but that is a conversation for another day.
+For now, we have this thought-provoking tome by Claar and Forster as a point of engagement.
 It is well worth the read.

 The global rate is 216, while the European rate is 8.
 The global rate is 27 times higher!
 About 290,000 women die each year because they do not have the living standards of the most affluent countries.